YichaoOU/easy_prime/README.md

 ```

 Easy-Prime also provides a dash application.
-[NOT WORKING]

 Please have dash installed before running the dash application.